 Typically, the power plants don’t run at their full scale.
 In a power plant failure, the basic action is to increase the load of other power plants.
 The response time is an important factor to consider here.
 As shown in the figure below, the response time of increased power output is best with combustion engines.

 If the country is unable to balance the supply and demand, cross-border solutions are available.
-A good example for management of extra or shortage situation is export and import.
+A good example of management of extra or shortage situation is export and import.
 Depending on the supply and demand, European power flows in two different days are shown in the figure below.
-France typically exports low cost baseload power generated from nuclear plant to the neighbors.
-It is clear from the figure that the direction and level of flow between major markets is very dynamic.
+France typically exports low-cost baseload power generated from the nuclear plants to the neighbors.
+It is clear from the figure that the direction and level of flow between major markets are very dynamic.